absmach/magistrala-docs/docs/authorization.md

 ##### Channel Thing Connect/Disconnect

-`Thing` represents a device (or an application) connected to Magistrala that uses the platform for message exchange with other `things`.
+`Thing` represents a device (or an application) connected to SuperMQ that uses the platform for message exchange with other `things`.

 `Channel` is a message conduit between things connected to it.
 It serves as a message topic that can be consumed by all of the things connected to it.
 Things can publish or subscribe to the channel.